13th Conference on Computation, Communication, Aesthetics & X

 The Program

-The School of X program includes online discussion-based sessions in which successful applicants present their project and discuss it with the School of X’s tutors and with participating peers.
-The goal is for participants to use this feedback to improve their skills as critical thinkers and creators, shaping each proposal towards its full potential under the mentorship of the tutors and the peer review of other participants.
-The final versions of the projects will be presented at xCoAx 2024 during an open session dedicated to the School of X and published on a dedicated website after xCoAx 2024.
-Here is the website dedicated to the works presented at the School of X 2023: classof23.xcoax.org.
+The School of X program includes online discussion-based sessions in which successful applicants present their project and discuss it with the School of X’s mentors and with participating peers.
+The goal is for participants to use this feedback to improve their skills as critical thinkers and creators, shaping each proposal towards its full potential under the mentorship of the mentors and the peer review of other participants.
+The final versions of the projects will be presented at xCoAx 2025 during an open session dedicated to the School of X and published on a dedicated website after xCoAx 2025.
+Here is the website dedicated to the works presented at the School of X 2024.

 Registration